Texas A&M University Corps of Cadets: Early years

 In 1883, out of frustration, James resigned, and James Reid Cole was named 3rd president of the university.
 Cole served as president for only a few months when the board made a surprise move removing Cole from the office of president naming Hardaway Hunt Dinwiddie in the new position of Chairman of the Faculty.
 Dinwiddie was also VMI alumnus and a strong believer in military training.
-By the time Dinwiddie's died in 1887, Texas A&M's military tradition was strongly instituted.
+By the time Dinwiddie's death in 1887, Texas A&M's military tradition was strongly instituted.

 Through the first four administrations there were overtures to reduce the military aspect of Texas A&M. The first president, Thomas S. Gathright, was not a strong advocate and often had differences with Morris.
 James faced criticisms of the regimen from the state legislature, and Dinwiddie faced the pressures of strong competition from the newly formed University of Texas at Austin.

 For the school's first thirty-one years, through the 1907–08 academic year, the Cadet Corps was organized into one battalion consisting of two to four companies, designated companies "A", "B", "C", and "D".
 Early on, these were designated "Infantry" companies, but the Commandant ensured that Artillery training was included in the military instruction.
 The Aggie Band was organized in 1894 as a permanent institution within the Corps.
 In 1908, with enrollment over 570, a second battalion was added.
 As enrollment climbed, the Cadet Corps continued to grow to multiple battalions, each with two to four companies, and the Corps became divided into multiple regiments.

 The academic year 1916–17 saw the division of the Corps into two regiments.
 The following year, the two regiments had a total of six battalions composed of eighteen companies and a battery of field artillery.
 In 1918, enrollment surged to 1,284, almost a fifty percent increase over the previous year.
 In the 1919–20 school year, a Signal Corps battalion and a Mounted Cavalry battalion (later called a "cavalry squadron") with one cavalry troop were added.
 An Air Service squadron with one company-sized "flight" was added in the 1920–21 school year.

 In the fall of 1923, the Cadet Corps, with a total of 2,091 cadets in twenty-three individual units, became divided between the Infantry Regiment and the Composite Regiment.
 The Composite Regiment included the Cavalry, Field Artillery, Air Service and Signal Corps units.
 The Air Corps Squadron (formerly Air Service Squadron) was phased out at the end of the 1927–28 school year.
 In the fall of 1928, with enrollment at 2,770 cadets, an Engineer Battalion was added, and the following year a third regiment was formed out of the expanded Field Artillery Battalion.
 A fourth battalion, the Coast Artillery, was added to the Composite Regiment in the fall of 1933.